w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 A simple plugin for adding the new No CAPTCHA reCAPTCHA to WooCommerce login, registration and password reset form to protect against spam.

 ### Features
-*   Option to activate CAPTCHA in either login or registration form.
+*   Option to activate CAPTCHA in WooCommerce login, registration and password reset form page.
 *   Choose a theme for the CAPTCHA.
 *   Auto-detects the user's language